ecmwf/metview-docs/docs/confluence/layout_in_metview.rst

 .. image:: /_static/layout_in_metview/annotation-view-plot.png

-The user-defined text is provided by means of a `Text Plotting <https://confluence.ecmwf.int/display/METV/Text+Plotting>`_  icon.
+The user-defined text is provided by means of a :ref:`Text Plotting <mtext_icon>`  icon.

 .. image:: /_static/layout_in_metview/MTEXT.png